 As the temperatures fall so the Maronistands rise up like mushrooms, peppering the city with their little huts and heated ovens.

-- Schwerelos floating centre: let go of your stress in a large salt water tub in the very centre of town
+- Schwerelos floating centre: let go of your stress by floating in a large salt water tub in the very middle of town